MeMAD-project/subtitle-translation/README.md

 This repository contains scripts that implement the subtitle translation pipeline developed as part of the [MeMAD project](https://memad.eu).
 The pipeline makes use of [subalign](https://github.com/Helsinki-NLP/subalign) and [OpusTools-perl](https://github.com/Helsinki-NLP/OpusTools-perl) for converting between subtitle and plain text formats, the [Moses](http://www.statmt.org/moses/) toolkit for pre- and post-processing, [SentencePiece](https://github.com/google/sentencepiece) for subword segmentation, and [Marian NMT](https://github.com/marian-nmt/marian) transformers trained as (1) restoration models, which substitute for normalizing punctuation and truecasing, and (2) translation models.

-Pre-trained restoration, translation, and segmentation models for the pipeline are available for download via [Zenodo](https://zenodo.org/record/4389209).
+Pre-trained restoration, translation, and segmentation models for the pipeline are available for download via Zenodo from [https://zenodo.org/record/4389209](https://zenodo.org/record/4389209) and [https://zenodo.org/record/4556121](https://zenodo.org/record/4556121).
 These models support Dutch, English, Finnish, French, German and Swedish, and allow subtitle translation between any two of these languages.

 ## Dependencies